igorganich/damn-vulnerable-defi-halmos/test/unstoppable/README.md

     cheatcode, we simply delete this code.

 3. Rename **"test_unstoppable()"** to **"check_unstoppable()"**, so Halmos will execute this test symbolically.
-4. Since Halmos doesn't support the next cheatcode, it should be replaced:
-    ```
-    vm.startPrank(player, player);
-    ```
-    by
-    ```
-    vm.startPrank(player);
-    ```
-5. We should avoid using the makeAddr() cheatcode, because Halmos treats such addresses as symbolic, leading to incorrect counterexamples.
+4. We should avoid using the makeAddr() cheatcode, because Halmos treats such addresses as symbolic, leading to incorrect counterexamples.
 Simply put, Halmos can assume that the deployer and the player have the same addresses (is the same person), which destroys the very essence of the challenge.
 So we have to replace makeAddr() with specific hardcoded values:
-    ```javascript
+    ```solidity
     address deployer = makeAddr("deployer");
     address player = makeAddr("player");
     ```
     by
-    ```javascript
+    ```solidity
     address deployer = address(0xcafe0000);
     address player = address(0xcafe0001);
     ```
-6. Halmos execution should be done without timeout assertion:
+5. Halmos execution should be done without timeout assertion:
     ```
     halmos <...> --solver-timeout-assertion 0
     ```